Increasing Health Savings by Using Anchors

 People are often influenced by the first piece of information that is offered (the “anchor”) when making decisions.
 They then base subsequent decisions on this anchor.
 For example, imagine a person sees a phone that costs $1,000 on a website.
 They are now anchored to this amount.
 Thus, if the person sees that the phone is selling for $900 a week later, she would think that this is a great deal.

 The global team applied the insight of anchoring to the case of M-TIBA, hypothesizing that people are anchored to saving one dollar, since M-TIBA heavily promotes the bonus of 50 cents for a dollar saved.
 This amount might be too high, as the average Kenyan living in the slums of Nairobi makes less than $1.50 per day.
 If a person does not readily have one dollar to save, then this might be a barrier for depositing at all.
 A lower anchor might increase the number of users depositing by lowering that barrier.
-We decided to test this idea via text messages.
-We sent two different text messages to 5,000 users each – one with an anchor of 10 cents and one with an anchor of one dollar:
+CAH and its partners decided to test this idea via text messages.
+M-TIBA users were sent two different text messages – one with an anchor of 10 cents and one with an anchor of one dollar:

 - “Save 100 KSh in M-TIBA, and unlock 50 KSh bonus this month.”